Charitable organisations (institutions) and land tax

 Omissions and errors

-You should also notify us of certain errors or omissions in their land tax assessment notice within 60 days from the date the assessment is issued.
+You should also notify us of errors or omissions in your land tax assessment notice within 60 days from the date the assessment was issued.